ethanwillis/slate/README.md

 vagrant up
 ```

 You can now see the docs at http://localhost:4567.
 Whoa!
-That was fast!
+That was fast! (only for mac users: **congratulations!
+You did it!
+Have a cup of tea!**)